Rice Owls: Women's sports

 Rice has been more successful in its women's sports.

 In 2004–05, Rice sent its women's volleyball, soccer, and basketball teams to their respective NCAA tournaments.

 In 2005–06, the women's soccer, basketball, and tennis teams advanced to NCAA tournaments, and five individuals competed at the national championships in outdoor track and field.

 In 2006–07, the Rice women's basketball team made the NCAA tournament, while four Rice women's outdoor track and field athletes received individual NCAA berths, two of them earning All-America honors.

 In 2008–09, the Rice women's volleyball team went to NCAA playoffs again, where they played Wichita State in 08 and TCU 09.

-Women's swimming
+Women's swimming & diving

+Rice began women's swimming & diving competition in 1975 as a member of AIAW Division II.
+The program continued into the NCAA era through 1990–91, when changes in NCAA specifications for pool facilities led Rice to drop diving from its aquatics program.

-In 2013, 2014, 2015 the Rice women's swimming team sent multiple swimmers to the NCAA Women's Division I Swimming and Diving Championships hosted in Indianapolis.
+In 2013, 2014, 2015 the Owls sent multiple swimmers to the NCAA Women's Division I Swimming and Diving Championships hosted in Indianapolis.

+Rice frequently outscored its opponents in the swimming portion of conference championships, including its first American Conference season in 2023–24, but could not win a conference title due to its lack of divers.
+In January 2024, Rice announced the reinstatement of women's diving effective in 2024–25.

 Men's tennis

 Sam Match won the NCAA doubles championship with Rice University along with his doubles partner Bob Curtis in 1947.

+The Owls were team runner-ups in the 1968 and 1970 NCAA men's tennis championship.

+Women's golf

+Rice will add women's golf in the 2026–27 school year, following a $5 million startup donation from energy industry executive and former Owls women's basketball player Lynn Elsenhans.